 Why a BID for Possilpark

-Over 2019, local traders representing around 90 businesses in Possilpark, came together with aspirations for the area that would necessitate radical improvements to the community and public realm in a bid to revitalise the area and increase its footfall.
+Over 2019, local traders representing around 90 businesses in Possilpark, came together with aspirations to revitalise the area and increase its footfall.

 A steering group was formed to take the pilot BID forward and the group now meets every three weeks.
-See the ABOUT US page for minutes of Steering Group meetings.
+Go to the ABOUT US page for details on the Steering Group.

-- agree the levy i.e. an annual charge business will incur in order to implement the programme of work; and
+- agreed the levy i.e. an annual charge business will incur in order to implement the programme of work; and